ltelab/RS2025/README.md

 micromamba activate lte
 ```

-4. Then create the `lte` ipykernel for Jupyter Notebook with:
+4. Then create the `lte` ipykernel for Jupyter with:

 ```sh
 python -m ipykernel install --user --name=lte